clintonbeattie/flexinav/README.md

 * **3**: Navigation sometimes goes onto two lines creating when reducing the window size as can be seen [here](http://www.asburyagile.com/).

-An example outcome of using ResponsiveNavCalc can be seen in the 'Navigation Demo' folder.
+An example outcome of using FlexiNavCalc can be seen in the 'Navigation Demo' folder.

 Some the styles may not work in older browsers.